 - 10. Tire Ply Composition and Material Used: Indicates the number of plies or the number of layers of rubber-coated fabric in the tire tread and sidewall.
 Tire manufacturers also must indicate the ply materials in the tire and the sidewall, which include steel, nylon, polyester, and others. - 11.
 Maximum Load: Indicates the maximum load in kilograms and pounds that can be carried by the tire.
-Refer to the tire label or the safety certification label for the correct tire pressure for your vehicle.
-See the completed vehicle's owner's guide for the location of the certification label or the tire label.
+Refer to the Safety Compliance Certification Label for the correct tire pressure for your vehicle.
+See the completed vehicle's owner's guide for the location of the Safety Compliance Certification Label.